De Hoge Veluwe National Park - Guelders - the Netherlands

 De Hoge Veluwe National Park Estate

 De Hoge Veluwe National Park is located on land owned privately by an independent Foundation.
 The Foundation is only entitled to a limited amount of Government funding and is therefore almost entirely self-sufficient.
 In order to survive, The Park depends on paying visitors.
-The Park comprises 5,000 hectares of woodland, heathland, drift sands and peat bogs and is entirely fenced off.
-The Park’s property also includes 400 hectares in the direct vicinity (including the Otterlose Bos).
+The Park comprises 5,400 hectares of woodland, heathland, drift sands and peat bogs and is entirely fenced off.

 History of De Hoge Veluwe National Park